TheWookHub/enterovirus-antigens-kids-w-IA/README.md

-This repository contains the code that was used in the analyses for the manuscript “Distinct enterovirus antigen landscape in children with islet autoimmunity”, submitted to *Nature Medicine* as a *Brief Communications* article on 10 Jul 2025 with the Manuscript number NMED-BC143454.
+This repository contains the code that was used in the analyses for the manuscript “Distinct enterovirus antigen landscape in children with islet autoimmunity”, submitted as an article to *Nature Communications* on 17 Jul 2025 with the Manuscript number NCOMMS-25-55437-T.

 This manuscript examines antigens identified by VirScan in two paediatric cohorts, Viruses In the Genetically at Risk (VIGR) and